304 North Cardinal St.

 The first actual Walkman appeared on shelves in Japan on July 1, 1979.
 It cost 33,000 Yen (about $150), which was “low cost” but still fairly expensive for the time.

-The top brass at Sony thought that they might sell around 5,000 units a month, they sold 30,000 in the first two months and that was enough to convince them to roll it out on a global scale.
+The top brass at Sony thought that they might sell around 5,000 units a month.
+Instead, they sold 30,000 in the first two months!
+This convinced them to roll it out on a global scale.

 While the Sony Walkman was super popular in Japan from the word go, it took a while to get around the world and the first Walkman in the United States went on sale in June of 1980.